REITs, Real Estate Funds & Real Estate Mutual Funds. The Comparison

 Real estate funds invest in REITs and real estate-related stocks.
 The funds don’t trade like stocks.
 The share prices are updated only once a day.
 You can buy a real estate fund directly from the company that created it or through an online brokerage.
 Real estate funds provide value through appreciation.

-Like REITs, real estate mutual funds give individual investors with limited capital access to either diversified or concentrated real estate investments because they have low investment minimums.
+Like REITs, real estate mutual funds give individual investors with limited capital access to diversified or concentrated real estate investments because they have low investment minimums.
 Depending on their investment strategy, real estate mutual funds can be a more diversified investment vehicle than REITs.
 This can reduce transaction costs for those looking for greater diversification concentrated in one or a few funds.
 They also have the benefit of professional portfolio management and research.

 Conclusion